vickmuir/Backup/restore-from-another-computer.md

 {:DomainName: data-hd-keyref="DomainName"}

 # Restoring data from one VSI to another within the same data center
+{: #restorefromotherVSI}

 Sometimes you want to restore data to a different server in the same data center.
 This procedure applies to file-level restores of non-OS files only.
-To restore a system image, follow the [Windows BMR](restore-bmr-system-volume-image.html) instructions.
+To restore a system image, follow the [Windows BMR](/docs/infrastructure/Backup?topic=Backup-restoreBMR) instructions.

 The process includes reregistering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.

 **Pre-requisites**

 - Server1 and Server2 must have the same OS.
 Cross-platform restores aren't supported.
 - Server1 and Server2 must have backup agents that were configured previously.
-For more information about configuring the backup agents, see [Configuring the backup agent in {{site.data.keyword.backup_notm}} portal](index.html#configuring-the-backup-agent-and-the-backup-schedule).
+For more information about configuring the backup agents, see [Configuring the backup agent in {{site.data.keyword.backup_notm}} portal](docs/infrastructure/Backup?topic=Backup-GettingStarted).
 - A backup job for Server1 that produced a backup to Server1's vault location.

 Disable all Scheduled tasks on both servers to avoid any conflicts.